Skip to main content

 • 1.
 Who is a Neurologist?

-A neurologist is a doctor who specializes in the diagnosis and treatment of conditions that affect the nervous system, brain, spinal cord, nerves, and muscles.
+A neurologist is a doctor who specializes in diagnosing and treating conditions affecting the nervous system, including the brain, spinal cord, nerves, and muscles.

-The most common problems that neurologists treat include: Headaches, Migraine, Epilepsy, Stroke, Parkinson's disease, Alzheimer's disease, Sleep disorders, Stroke (Brain Attack), vertigo, Muscular Dystrophy, Acute Spinal Cord Injury, Head Injury, etc.
+Common conditions include: Headaches, Migraine, Epilepsy, Stroke, Parkinson’s disease, Alzheimer’s, Sleep disorders, Vertigo, Muscular Dystrophy, Spinal Cord Injury, Head Injury, etc.